jennyinc777/subreddit_nlp/README.md

 - Our model with the best test score of 0.9892 includes a `CountVectorizer` with a `PorterStemmer` as the analyzer and a `LogisticRegression()` classifier.
 - To make a robust model, it is highly recommended that the company use a Porter Stemmer or some sort of lemmatizing device.
-- Logistic regression and Multinomial Naive Bayes yielded better results with smaller amounts of information.
+- Logistic Regression and Multinomial Naive Bayes yielded better results with smaller amounts of information.
 - With “self text” column pulled in, Random Forest, Boosting, and Bagging seemed to work well.
 - The two subreddits shared a few common words (e.g. feel, like).
 However, the advice subreddit had more words pertaining to advice (e.g. don’t, know, need, help).

-Please look through Modeling1.ipynb and Modeling2.ipynb to get a better understanding of model scores.
+Please look through `Modeling1.ipynb` and `Modeling2.ipynb` to get a better understanding of model scores.